 If you are running a business for your rental property, you are still eligible for the benefits explained above.

 If you have employees running your rental business and have a payroll account with CRA and a chequing account with a financial institution, you might be eligible for the Canada Emergency Wage Subsidy (CEWS).
 The program will help you cover a portion of your employees’ wages as long as they have not applied for any other individual emergency benefit.
 Initially, you had to show a 15% reduction in revenue in the first period or a 30% reduction in the following periods to be approved for the program.
-Since July, you have to show a decrease in revenue even if it is less than 30%.
+Since July 2020, you only have to show a decrease in revenue, even if it is less than 30%.
 The rate of subsidy depends on the rate of revenue reduction.

 You could also apply for Temporarily Wage Subsidy (TWS) to reduce the amount of payroll deductions for 3 months.
 This program covered the period from March 18th to June 19th, 2020.
 You can calculate your subsidy amount but you don’t need to send a special application for it.
 Once you have calculated your TWS, you can reduce your payroll remittance of federal, provincial, or territorial income tax you send to the CRA by the amount of the TWS.
 CRA will not calculate this amount for you.
 Payroll remittances made to Revenue Quebec are not eligible for TWS.
 The subsidy is equal to 10% of the remuneration you pay from March 18 to June 19, 2020, up to $1,375 for each eligible employee.
 The maximum total is $25,000 for each eligible employer.